Samaya (yacht)

 The 69.50 m superyacht Samaya was launched at the Feadship yard in Aalsmeer.
-British designer Redman Whiteley Dixon, designed both the interior and exterior of Samaya.
+British designer Redman Whiteley Dixon, designed the interior.
+Exterior of Samaya was designed by Feadship inhouse design studio De Voogt.

 Design

 Her length is 69.50 m, beam is 11.40 m and she has a draught of 3.40 m.
 The hull is built out of steel while the superstructure is made out of aluminium with teak laid decks.
-She is powered by twin 1,850hp MTU 12V4000 M53 engines.
+She is powered by twin 1,850 hp MTU 12V4000 M53 engines.
 The yacht is classed by Lloyd's Register and flagged in the Marshall Islands.

 Accommodation

 Samaya's interior configuration has been designed to accommodate up to 12 guests overnight in 6 cabins, comprising a master suite, 1 VIP stateroom.
 She is also capable of carrying up to 16 crew on board.